rclone/rclone/docs/content/filtering.md

 Controls the maximum size file within the scope of an rclone command.
 Default units are `kBytes` but abbreviations `k`, `M`, or `G` are valid.

-E.g. `rclone ls remote: --max-size 1G` lists files on `remote:` of 1GByte size or smaller.
+E.g. `rclone ls remote: --max-size 1G` lists files on `remote:` of 1 GByte size or smaller.

 ### `--max-age` - Don't transfer any file older than this